praveenkr122/praveenkumardev01/README.md

 - 👋 Hi, I’m praveen kumar
 -  I’m interested in Software development...
 -  I have skilled in java,j2ee,spring,spring boot,hibernate,rest api....
--  more skill like c,c++,html,css,javascript,bootstrap
+-  more skill like c,c++,html,css,javascript,bootstrap..
 -  databases: sql,rdbms,nosql
 -  Solved 200+ problem of data structure
+-  at present learning react js...
 - 📫 you can reach me at 9019282431 or praveenkumar.careerdev@gmail.com